ManeeshWije/markdown-edit/README.md

 - Ensure Docker and Docker Compose are installed
 - Ensure your environment variables are set in `./backend/.env` and `./frontend/.env`
+    - You can copy the `.env.example` files and fill in the values

 ```sh
 docker-compose --env-file ./backend/.env --env-file ./frontend/.env up --build